 - A perfect mix of famous cols and lesser-known quiet mountain passes

 Click to view map

-You meet our team on day 1 at 9 am at Collioure SNCF railway station.
+You meet our team at 09.00h at Collioure railway station.
 On request, we can book the previous night’s accommodation for you in Collioure.

 - Accommodation: small local family hotel

 The route today will first take you through Mosset, classified as one of the most beautiful villages in France, then continuing through the forests of the Col de Jau (1,506m).
 In case you choose Option 2, you will pass through Port de Pailhères (2,000m), one of the best climbs of the week, and enjoy panoramic views of the Ariège Valley from the Col de Chioula (1430 m).
 Overnight in Ax les Thermes.